MOT Test Centre Name:

 Cars and Taxis category M1

 Minibuses, motor caravans, dual purpose vehicles and ambulances up to 12 passenger seats category M1 or M2 American pickups up to 6500kg DGW.
-Goods vehicles not exceeding 3,000kg DGW category N1Vehicle Class 5: no
+Goods vehicles not exceeding 3,000kg DGW category N1Vehicle Class 5: YES

 About the Test